andrewromanenco/andrewromanenco.github.io/_posts/015-01-28-jumps-problem.markdown

 ### Brute force solution

-Recursion is good starting point for brute force solution.
-If we are in position i, we know which positions to the right are reachable with additional jump.
+Recursion is a good starting point for brute force solution.
+If we are in position i, we know which positions to the right are reachable with one additional jump.
 Same rule applies to those right positions as well.

 {% highlight java %}
 public class MinJumpsBF {